 There are several factors that can affect your access to a New Relic feature, or New Relic data, including:

 New Relic One gives a cross-account view of data from accounts within the same organization.
 But there can be boundaries between accounts that result in some data being obfuscated.
-For example, in a master/sub-account account structure, a user on a sub-account may see data from the master account or from another sub-account that is obfuscated
+For example, in a master/sub-account account structure, a user on a sub-account may see data from the master account or from another sub-account that has been obfuscated.

 Some New Relic users have an email address associated with more than one New Relic account.
 This may result in you being in the “wrong” account and looking for data that isn’t there.